LenYx24/nagyhz_1/README.md

 As I wasn't familiar with makefiles at the time, I used one gcc command found at the official site for this class: [infoc](https://infoc.eet.bme.hu/sdl_telepito/)

 You can find out how to install SDL2 and compile this game from the site above.
+For linux it's as simple as downloading the sdl2 packages from your package manager.

 (In the future I might update this repo, and create a makefile)

 `
-gcc owldodgegame/src/main.c -o ${PROGRAM_NAME} `sdl2-config --cflags --libs` -lSDL2_gfx -lSDL2_ttf -lSDL2_image -lSDL2_mixer
+gcc owldodgegame/src/main.c -o ${PROGRAM_NAME} \`sdl2-config --cflags --libs\` -lSDL2_gfx -lSDL2_ttf -lSDL2_image -lSDL2_mixer
 `
 Replace PROGRAM_NAME with the name you want your binary to be.